History of FCSLA Life

 For FCSLA Life, the 1970s would become a stepping stone to an era of change and progress.
 As part of a revitalization effort, branch and district officers for the first time were given the advantage of attending regional seminars.
 A drive to revive then Junior Order led to three Youth Congresses that were held to inspire youth with pride in their heritage and enthusiasm for their membership in FCSLA Life.
 This emphasis on youth led to a policy decreeing that national officers must retire by 70 years of age.
 In later years, by-laws were written to remove the age stipulation.

-President Lipovsky retired in 1975, handing over the reigns to Ms. Louise Yash who would serve as president for the next eight years.
+President Lipovsky retired in 1975, handing over the reins to Ms. Louise Yash who would serve as president for the next eight years.
 During her term of office, the Association’s assets reached $80 million and insurance in force to more than $236 million.

 The 75th anniversary of Junior Order was commemorated in 1980.
 This year also marked the beginning of a decade in which insurance sales soared to new heights.
 For the first time in the Society’s history, three recommenders were honored for selling $1,000,000 of insurance in one calendar year!